Student Liaison Committee

 Zoe hopes to encourage, motivate and connect Waterloo students with the OPPI.
 Fostering an inclusive and informed network of students, she will work to build connections between the two communities.

-Niha Amin is currently in her first year of undergraduate studies at the University of Waterloo - School of Planning.
+Ellen McGowan is currently in her fourth year of undergraduate studies at the School of Planning, University of Waterloo, where she is specializing in Land Development Planning.

 Samha Alam is an undergraduate student at the University of Waterloo undergoing her second year in the Honours Co-operative Planning program.
 Samha has recently joined the OPPI Student Liaison Committee as the 1st year undergraduate representative.
 Her interests lie within the planning realm and through learning new languages, those currently being Arabic and Spanish.